Eliastik/simple-sound-studio-lib/docs/README.md

 Once the server is running, open example/index.html in your browser to see the minimal example in action.

-Please note that there are other more advanced examples :
+Please note that there are other more advanced examples:

-- [example/custom-filters.js]: explain how to create a custom filter
+- [example/custom-filters.js]: explain how to create a custom audio filter

 ### Compile the project